 What’s it about?

 Twenty-five studies (5587 subjects) in which melatonin was used for procedural (e.g. MRI, EEG) sedation met the inclusion criteria.
 Primary outcome: successful procedure.
-Secondary outcomes were: sedation failure, sleep latency period (time taken to fall asleep), duration of sedation, the yield of procedure, supplemental sedation required and adverse events.
+Secondary outcomes were sedation failure, sleep latency period (time taken to fall asleep), sedation duration, the procedure yield, supplemental sedation required and adverse events.
 With regards to sedation for EEG, there was no significant difference in procedural success between melatonin and sleep deprivation (RR 1.06 CCI 0.99-1.12), chloral hydrate (RR 0.97 CI 0.89-1.05) or combined melatonin and sleep deprivation (RR1.03 CI 0.97-1.10).
 Failure rates were significantly higher (RR 1.55 CI 1.02-2.33) for melatonin alone compared to sleep deprivation and melatonin combined.
 No serious adverse events were reported.
-The authors were unable to perform a meta-analysis on studies relating to brainstem evoked potential or MRI.
+The authors could not perform a meta-analysis on studies relating to brainstem evoked potential or MRI.

 Why does it matter?

 Melatonin is a sleep hormone secreted by the pineal gland and used in patients with sleep disorders owing to its sedative properties.
-However, data on its use for procedural sedation is limited but it lacks the major side effects (e.g. respiratory depression, slow onset and unpredictable duration of action) of chloral hydrate or benzodiazepines so has potential as an alternative agent.
+However, data on its use for procedural sedation is limited.
+Still, it lacks the major side effects (e.g. respiratory depression, slow onset and unpredictable duration of action) of chloral hydrate or benzodiazepines, so it has potential as an alternative agent.

 Clinically Relevant Bottom Line: